Harnessing data-driven methods for precise model independent event shape estimation in relativistic heavy-ion collisions: Results and Discussion

 \subsection{Event Generator dependency}

 One limitation of machine learning algorithms is their dependence on the event generator used for training.
 A model trained on simulated data from a specific generator may not yield accurate predictions when applied to data from a different generator, owing to differences in the underlying physics mechanisms.
 To investigate this dependence, we examine whether our ML model, trained on \texttt{AMPT}-simulated data, can reliably predict spherocity when tested on data from other event generators.
 For this purpose, we employ \texttt{UrQMD}, \texttt{PYTHIA8 Angantyr}, and \texttt{EPOS4}.
-Since these generators do not provide the reaction-plane angle, we use $\langle \cos{(2\phi)}\rangle$ instead of elliptic flow both in the training and test datasets.
+Since these generators do not provide the reaction plane angle, we use $\langle \cos{(2\phi)}\rangle$ instead of elliptic flow both in the training and test datasets.
 The LGBM model is trained using $1\,\mathrm{M}$ \texttt{AMPT}-simulated Au+Au collision events at $\sqrt{s_{_{\mathrm{NN}}}} = 200~\mathrm{GeV}$ and tested on $50\,\mathrm{K}$ events from each of the other generators at the same energy, predicting both conventional and unweighted spherocity.
-The results, summarized in Tables~\ref{tab:table6} and \ref{tab:table7}, demonstrate consistently good performance across all test datasets, suggesting a reduced event-generator dependence and supporting the applicability of the \texttt{AMPT}-trained model to experimental data.
+We have further trained the LGBM model on 600 K \texttt{PYTHIA8 Angantyr} events and tested it on 50~K events from each of the other studied event generators for the prediction of both the conventional and unweighted spherocity.
+The results, shown in Tables~\ref{tab6}--\ref{tab9}, display consistently good performance across all test sets.
+This indicates that the correlation between the global observables $dN_{\rm ch}/d\eta$, $\langle m_T \rangle$, and $v_2$ with $S_0$ is largely generator independent.
+Consequently, the trained ML models exhibit reduced event-generator dependence, supporting their applicability to experimental data.